Accepted Adult & Graduate Students

 The School of Adult and Graduate Studies offers accelerated programs.
 Our students are challenged and rewarded both academically and spiritually.
 The faculty and staff of Montreat College are delighted and encouraged by your decision to further your education and we are dedicated to helping you achieve your educational goals.

 This “New Student Orientation” is the first step you will take during your initial registration process and to register yourself with your first class with the College.
 Read through this document and learn all about YOUR college.
-Your assigned Academic Advisor will have a registration meeting with you to discuss your individualized degree plan and transfer credit evaluation.
-You will also choose your classes for your first term with Montreat College at this appointment.
+Your assigned Enrollment Counselor will meet with you to discuss your transcript credit evaluation and initial course schedule.

 Again, we welcome you to Montreat College and the School of Adult and Graduate Studies!